Hormel Foods to buy Muscle Milk products maker CytoSport Holdings

-(Reuters) - Hormel Foods Corp (HRL.N) said it would buy CytoSport Holdings Inc for about $450 million, to add Muscle Milk sports nutrition products to its portfolio of brands.
+June 30 (Reuters) - Hormel Foods Corp said it would buy CytoSport Holdings Inc for about $450 million, to add Muscle Milk sports nutrition products to its portfolio of brands.

 Hormel Foods said it expects the deal to be neutral to earnings in 2014 and add about 5 cents to earnings by in 2015.